LINDA'S LEASING LESSONS

 They were at least already standing.

-That is what they expect.
+what they expect.

 That has become the norm.